DISL-Lab/disl-lab.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: Publications
 description: We publish our research in high-impact conferences and journals within the field of Computer Science.
-We have collaborated top IT tech companies such as AWS AI Labs, Google Research, and NAVER AI Lab. <br>As of now, we published more than 50+ CS top confernces in various domains, including NLP (ACL, EMNLP, NAACL), CV (ICCV, CVPR), ML (NeurIPS, ICLR, ICML, AAAI), DM (KDD, CIKM, ICDM, WWW, SIGMOD). <br><br>Asterisk (*) denotes corresponding authors.
-We are currently working on fixing the broken link on this page.
+We have collaborated top IT tech companies such as AWS AI Labs, Google Research, and NAVER AI Lab. <br>As of now, we published more than 50+ CS top confernces in various domains, including NLP (ACL, EMNLP, NAACL), CV (ICCV, CVPR), ML (NeurIPS, ICLR, ICML, AAAI), DM (KDD, CIKM, ICDM, WWW, SIGMOD). <br>Asterisk (*) denotes corresponding authors and co-first authorship is denoted by {}.

 nav: true
 nav_order: 2